-Daniel Mross: -- that they’re also -- yeah, they're also kind of realizing, you know, something we've been telling them and telling a lot of people in the film industry that we've seen is that, you know, bitcoin is going to disrupt distribution as well, you know.
-It eliminates a lot of middlemen and, you know, but if the distributors are starting to look at it and if they look at, you know, bitcoin as a tool that they can leverage for this, you know, helping out their customers they can take advantage of that.
+Daniel Mross: -- that they’re also -- yeah, they're also kind of realizing something we've been telling them and telling a lot of people in the film industry that we've seen is that bitcoin is going to disrupt distribution as well.
+It eliminates a lot of middlemen and if the distributors are starting to look at it and if they look at bitcoin as a tool that they can leverage for this, for helping out their customers, they can take advantage of that.

 And, I think, Gravitas is way ahead of the curve.
-You know, they're really interested in bitcoin now and, you know, it's timely that Vimeo announced shortly after the release of our film that they are looking at accepting bitcoin as well so or they may actually be accepting bitcoin now, so you know.
+They're really interested in bitcoin now and it's timely that Vimeo announced shortly after the release of our film that they are looking at accepting bitcoin as well so or they may actually be accepting bitcoin now.
 It's fun to be right in the middle of another disruption like that as its happening.
 Thanks to bitcoin.

 Trace Mayer: I think that's like, isn’t it so fun, like just been right in the middle of all this massive change and you wrote part of the history.
 I mean, this is like a major historical document you could say about like The Rise and Rise of Bitcoin.
 And, I mean, you created it.

 Trace Mayer: I mean, how cool is that?

 Daniel Mross: Yeah.
 I mean, when you say like that, it is cool.
 I mean, we've been really excited about it, but it's given, we've been under a lot of pressure too to make sure that we're representing those stories that matter and giving enough opinions and there are different sides of things that are going on.